Summer Recipes like Picnic Pasta Salad Recipe & Mississippi Mud Cake Recipe

-It is time to pull out all those good summer recipes.
+I learned how to make summer recipes when I was very young.
 When I think about summertime recipes, I think about picnics, barbeques, camping recipes and grilling out.

 Outdoor barbequing (or outdoor cooking) was just beginning to be fashionable again as I married and started raising my family.
-Unlike when I was young, families were now gathering on their patios making summer recipes around outdoor cooking equipment like various types of charcoal grills and many WOMEN all around me were doing the cooking.
+Unlike when I was young, families were now gathering on their patios learning how to make summer recipes.
+Families gathered around outdoor cooking equipment like various types of charcoal grills and many WOMEN all around me were doing the cooking.
 I decided to buy a grill!
 It was called a brazier grill and it cost $3.99.
 I placed the charcoal in the bottom and the grill could be raised or lowered to adjust the meat the right distance from the heat.
 This was OK for my first grill and it worked OK for hamburgers, the adjusting did not work long and the rack soon became crooked.
 Even back then, $3.99 was cheap for a grill!

 Since that first grill, I have gone through many.
 The next one was a kettle grill; one with the lid but also using charcoal for the heat.
 The lid was nice but again I had trouble adjusting the rack after a while.
 Many parks have hibachi grills for visitor to use as they prepare their summer recipes so I tried them out; these are made of cast iron and great for durability but all I have seen are too small for much cooking.
 Later I bought a rotisserie grill thinking how nice it would be to put chickens on the rotisserie.
 This way of cooking chicken takes more time of constant watching; way more time than I had.
 I never tried a smoker grill but I do have a new one which has never been used; I think that will also take too much time.